setrf/basketball/README.md

 # Basketball Game

-A fun and interactive basketball game built with the Phaser game framework.
+A fun and interactive basketball game built with the PixiJS rendering engine.

 ## How to Play